Cited Text Spans for Citation Text Generation: Citation Text Generation Using CTS

 \paragraph{Data.}

-We use the CORWA citation span generation dataset \citet{li-etal-2022-corwa}, which is derived from the ACL partition of S2ORC \cite{lo-etal-2020-s2orc}.
-CORWA consists of a human-annotated \textit{training} set and \textit{test} set, as well as an automatically-labeled \textit{distant} training set, with 1654, 1206, and 19784 ``dominant"-type citation spans\footnote{To avoid confusion between cited text \textit{spans} and citation \textit{spans}, we will refer to the generation targets as \textit{citation texts}.}, respectively.
+We use the CORWA citation span\footnote{To avoid confusion between cited text \textit{spans} and citation \textit{spans}, we will refer to the generation targets as \textit{citation texts}.} dataset \citet{li-etal-2022-corwa}, which is derived from the ACL partition of S2ORC \cite{lo-etal-2020-s2orc}.
+CORWA consists of a human-annotated \textit{training} set and \textit{test} set, as well as an automatically-labeled \textit{distant} training set, with 1654, 1206, and 19784 ``dominant"-type citation texts, respectively.
+We use only the dominant-type citations that are grounded to specific CTS, following \citet{jaidka2018insights, jaidka2019cl,aburaed-etal-2020-multi}, who filter out very short (``reference"-type) citations.